DerivativeFreeLibrary/DFL/README.txt

  How to use the derivative-free optimizer DFL for MINLP
 -----------------------------------------------------------

-1- Gunzip and untar the archive in a folder on your computer.

 -----------------------------------------------------------
    FORTRAN SOURCE
 -----------------------------------------------------------

-2- Edit file parameter.f to set the number of variables.
+1- Edit file parameter.f to set the number of variables.

-3- Edit file wrap_mixed.f90 to define your own MINLP problem.
+2- Edit file wrap_mixed.f90 to define your own MINLP problem.
    In particular, subroutines:
    INIZPAR(n,x,lb,ub)
 	sets initial point and lower and upper bounds